Academy of Art University Showcases VR Exhibit to Members of Congress

 Rich Bradway, from the Norman Rockwell Museum, wanted to create a VR experience that immersed people in an interactive art experience.

-Lead by a core team from the School of Game Development, the collaboration included students and staff from the departments of Illustration, Web Design & New Media, Animation & Visual Effects, Music Production & Sound Design for Visual Media, and Motion Pictures & Television, who all contributed assets and resources to the final project.
+Lead by a core team from the School of Game Development, the collaboration included students and staff from the departments of Illustration, Interaction & UI/UX Design, Animation & Visual Effects, Music Production & Sound Design for Visual Media, and Motion Pictures & Television, who all contributed assets and resources to the final project.

 “It’s an amazing experience to get this type of high profile exposure for a project that our students and faculty have worked so hard on,” said David Goodwine, Executive Director of the School of Game Development.